or-carmeli/or-carmeli/README.md

 DevOps Engineer working with Kubernetes and production systems.

-I build tools around debugging and incident scenarios, inspired by real production cases.
+I’m mostly interested in debugging, failures, and understanding how systems behave under real conditions.

-## What I'm building
+## What I work on

-- KubeQuest: Kubernetes learning based on real-world scenarios, with a focus on how systems behave under failure
+I build and experiment with systems that focus on:
+- incident investigation
+- system behavior under failure
-- War Room: step-by-step incident investigation simulator that reflects real debugging workflows
+- debugging workflows

+Some of this takes the form of tools and simulations,
+but the goal is always the same - making complex systems easier to understand when they break.

 ## Focus